ElelwaniM/CICD-/README.md

 # CICD-
-The project ustilizes jenkins for cicd using the AWS EC2 instance
+The project utilizes jenkins for cicd using the AWS EC2 instance